 The best way to do this is to measure your room then translate that on a graphing paper.
 Make sure to follow the scale and give each scale a certain measurement value.
 So if your room is 12 by 15 feet, one square on the paper can mark an inch.
 Once you put the measurements to paper, you can determine the furniture pieces you need, their size and layout.

 When it comes to living rooms, it’s always best to determine a central point and plan around it.
-The central point can be your TV or your fireplace.
+The central point can be entertainment units like your TV or your fireplace.
 Once you do, draw the pieces you’d like and how you’d like them set up.
 This will be a great starting point for choosing your living room furniture without having to guess or worry something may not fit.